shadowboi2005/Materials_fr_sem1/README.md

 # Materials_fr_sem1
-Just a compilation of materials
+Just a compilation of materials required for the upcoming courses